techthoughts2/pwshPlaces/docs/Find-BingPlace.md

 ```

 ### -PointLongitude
-Prefer results in a specified area by specifying a single coordinate for the east-west position of a point on the Earths surface.
+Prefer results in a specified area by specifying a single coordinate for the east-west position of a point on the Earth's surface.

 ```yaml
 Type: String